jermanuts/feather-docs/content/_guides/windows.md

 ![](/static/files/win-gpg-certified.png)

-- Download the `signature` corresponding to the release you downloaded earlier from [featherwallet.org/download](https://featherwallet.org/download/)
+- Go back to [featherwallet.org/download](https://featherwallet.org/download) and download the **signature** file for the release you downloaded earlier.
   - Place it in the same folder as `FeatherWalletSetup-x.x.x.exe` or `feather-win-x.x.x.zip`

 - In Explorer, double-click on the signature file you just downloaded.
 You should be presented with the following screen in Kleopatra: